 The gold standard periphery: imperfect convertibility

 Countries on the gold standard periphery react fundamentally different to core countries along all four dimensions (Figure 2), yet the most striking difference relates to the absence of immediate reaction in the international portfolio in the periphery.
 For the first four months, results are not statistically different from zero at the 5%-level.
 This quantitative finding confirms the qualitative statement of Martin-Acena et al. (2012) on the absence of gold convertibility on the periphery, which – to the best of our knowledge – has never been assessed econometrically.
 Distinguishing in the international portfolio between foreign exchange and gold does not change the results.
-The responses of both types of assets are not significant (figure A9 in the online appendix).
-This finding is consistent with Flandreau (1998) who argues that the existence of a sufficiently large center (i.e, a fairly dominant international currency) would be enough to insulate the periphery from “monetary externalities” and would thus spare peripheral countries substantial foreign exchange intervention.
+The responses of both types of assets are not significant (figure A-2 in the online appendix).

-This is accompanied by a sharper and longer reaction of the exchange rate.
+This is accompanied by a sharper and longer reaction of the exchange-rate.
 The exchange-rate on the periphery depreciates not only by 70% more than in core countries, but it does not bounce back after month 1.
 It remains instead at depreciated levels for several months.
 Imperfect convertibility allows peripheral countries to let the exchange-rate depreciate more strongly than under the scenario of perfect convertibility between gold and domestic currency.
-Core countries could not afford such depreciation, as gold points were narrow between Europe’s financial centres and their commitment to convertibility beyond doubt.
+Core countries could not afford such depreciation, as gold points were narrow between Europe’s financial centers and their commitment to convertibility beyond doubt.

 The response of the interest rate and the domestic portfolio reveals differences and similarities to core countries.
 As in the core countries, the discount rate reacts significantly to the English shock, but smaller (0.17% after one month, compared to 0.24% for the core) and in a protracted fashion (as opposed to an immediate re-bounce for the core countries).
 Second, the central bank's domestic portfolio increased, although there was no loss of foreign reserves in the central bank.
 Therefore, after an increase in international interest rates, the national central bank had to extend credit to the domestic economy in response to the commercial banks' demand at its discount window (Bloomfield 1959, Bazot, Bordo and Monnet 2016).
 This finding means that there was still a transmission of the English interest rate increase to the domestic money market in the periphery, so that it became cheaper to borrow from the central bank than from the private market.
-Restrictions on gold convertibility could protect the central bank's cover ratio (ratio of reserves to banknotes) and widen the exchange rate range, but they were not sufficient to completely isolate the country from international financial markets (as shown by the fact that the exchange rate fluctuates).
+Restrictions on gold convertibility could protect the central bank's cover ratio (ratio of reserves to banknotes) and widen the exchange rate range, but they were not sufficient to completely isolate the country from international financial markets (as shown by the fact that the exchange-rate fluctuates).
 An increase in domestic loans was still necessary to maintain the domestic interest rate stable, but of a lower order of magnitude than in the core countries.

-In sum, peripheral countries were able to shelter from the global cycle by potentially imposing some capital controls.
-This deviation from a central pillar of the gold standard made their adherence less credible (Mitchener and Weidenmier 2015) – or, vice versa, low credibility forced them to impose restrictions on gold convertibility –, but it did allow them to combine quasi fixed-exchange rates (albeit with larger bands) with a certain level of monetary policy autonomy.
+In sum, peripheral countries were able to shelter from the global cycle by potentially imposing capital controls.
+This deviation from a central pillar of the gold standard made their adherence less credible (Mitchener and Weidenmier 2015) – or, vice versa, low credibility forced them to impose restrictions on gold convertibility – but it did allow them to combine quasi-fixed-exchange rates (albeit with larger bands) with a certain level of monetary policy autonomy.